polomarcus/blog/content/article/2025/improve-by-1000-response-time.md

 It seemed good enough for me, but people in a hurry that customize some full-scan queries, they couldn't use the cache and had to wait about a minute for results, and in today's too fast world this was not acceptable for them.

-To make things worse, these were non-technical users who didn’t really grasp the cost of scanning the entire database.
-Our data is partitioned by time, so applying even a simple time filter could’ve massively improved response time.
-But from their perspective: More data means always better answers *- even though i don't agree with this -* so they’d often remove the predefined time filters - not realizing the performance hit they were causing.
+A recurring issue when non–data-driven users interact with analytical tools is that they may not grasp the performance impact of certain choices.
+In our case, the data is partitioned by time, so even a simple date filter could drastically improve query performance.
+But from a user's perspective, more data often feels like better insight - so they would understandably remove predefined time filters, unaware that this triggered expensive full-scan queries behind the scenes.
+In exploratory phases where I don't know exactly what I'm looking for, a principle I follow myself is to start with as little data as needed to test a hypothesis and only scale up once the insights are meaningful.

 ## Vertical scaling wasn’t sustainable
 There’s a [popular saying in tech that "a one-second delay can cost you 10% of your users."](https://research.google/blog/speed-matters/) Whether or not that number is exact, it reflects a real truth: users expect speed.
 As a result, many top engineers run oversized, underutilized servers - burning budget just to keep response times low.
 CPUs often idle at 1%, but hey, the latency graphs look good.